-Our Bibliographic Control Committee partners closely with ALA and others in the development and revision of cataloging codes, including RDA.
+Our Cataloging and Metadata Committee partners closely with ALA and others in the development and revision of cataloging codes, including RDA.
 These efforts help to ensure that libraries around the world are using protocols that work for music materials.

-In 2012, the Emerging Technologies and Services Committee developed Music Discovery Requirements, a document that defines what is needed for effective discovery of music resources, both in and beyond the traditional catalog.
+MLA’s Emerging Technologies and Services Committee and Cataloging and Metadata Committee developed Music Discovery Requirements, a document that defines what is needed for effective discovery of music resources, both in and beyond the traditional catalog.

 MLA's Award and Grant programs that support travel and research help to bring new librarians into the profession and encourage their research interests.

 MLA endorses the international cooperative music-bibliographical projects, collectively known as the R projects (RILM, RISM, RIPM, RIdIM.)
 In particular, MLA provides significant financial support for the U.S. branches of RILM (Répertoire International de Littérature Musicale) and RISM (Répertoire International des Sources Musicales).

 Response to the Taiga 4 Provocative Statements

 Comments on the Digital Millennium Copyright Act Section 1201

 Comments to the US Copyright Office Regarding Orphan Works and Mass Digitization

 MLA is a signatory to the Lyon Declaration on Access to Information and Development